scalanlp/junto/README.md

 * Version 1.7 of the Java 2 SDK (http://java.sun.com)

-## Configuring your environment variables

-The easiest thing to do is to set the environment variables JAVA_HOME and JUNTO_DIR to the relevant locations on your system.
-Set JAVA_HOME to match the top level directory containing the Java installation you want to use.

-Next, likewise set JUNTO_DIR to be the top level directory where you unzipped the download and then add the directory `JUNTO_DIR/bin` to your path.

-Once you have taken care of these three things, you should be able to build and use the Junto Library.

 ## Building the system from source

+First, set JAVA_HOME to match the top level directory containing the Java installation you want to use.
+Junto Library using `sbt`.

 Junto uses SBT (Simple Build Tool) with a standard directory structure.
 To build Junto, install `sbt` and go to JUNTO_DIR and type: